 Methodology

 An AI model reads the headline and content of each recent news article about S&P 500 (SPY) and classifies it as bullish, bearish, or neutral.
-The verdict above aggregates 13 articles from the trailing 30 days.
 Sentiment reflects what news coverage is saying, not a guarantee of future price movement.